 § 1 Scope

-(1) All deliveries, services and offers (including the delivery of goods, rights and licenses or the production of physical or non-physical works, collectively also referred to as “delivery items”) of botspot GmbH (hereinafter referred to as “Seller”) are made exclusively on the basis of these General Conditions of Sale.
+(1) All deliveries, services and offers (including the delivery of goods, rights and licenses or the production of physical or non-physical works, collectively also referred to as “delivery items”) of botspot AG (hereinafter referred to as “Seller”) are made exclusively on the basis of these General Conditions of Sale.
 These are part of all contracts that the Seller concludes with his contractual partners (hereinafter also referred to as “principals”) about the supplies or services offered by him.
 They also apply to all future deliveries, services or offers to the Customer, even if they are not separately agreed with again.

 (2) Terms and conditions of the Customer or third parties shall not apply, even if the Seller does not separately object to their application in individual cases.
 Even if the Seller refers to a letter that contains or refers to terms and conditions of the Customer or a third party, this does not constitute agreement with the validity of these terms and conditions.

 (1) All offers made by the Seller are non-binding, unless they are expressly marked as binding or contain a specific acceptance period.
 Orders can be accepted by the Seller within fourteen days of receipt.

 (2) The legal relationship between the Seller and the Customer shall solely be governed by the purchase contract concluded in writing or the acceptance of an order / order on the basis of the offer, in each case including these General Conditions of Sale (hereinafter: the “Contract”).
 These completely reproduce all agreements between the contracting parties regarding the subject matter of the contract.
 Verbal promises of the Seller prior to conclusion of this contract are legally non-binding and oral agreements of the contracting parties are replaced by the contract concluded according to the aforementioned conditions, unless it is expressly stated in the contract that they continue to be binding.